djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image59.png">

-28. For deployment, you need a Code Engine URL, which you can request from your instructor.
-Once you receive the deployment link, please open it.

-You will reach the page shown in the image below.
-Follow these two steps to generate the Bearer Token:
 28. Under “Authentication type”, select “Bearer Token”, enter the generated token you copied, In “Service Instance URL” section , enter the  Code Engine URL.

 Click on “Connect”